 Canker sore is common ulcerous growth on the tongue in which small lesions are found on the oral cavity.
 It may grow inside the lips or on the cheek portion.
 The bumps will have defined red border that surrounds the white particle.
-Cancer sores are painful and it may cause difficulty in eating and talking.
+Canker sores are painful and it may cause difficulty in eating and talking.
 Often, group of lesions or sores are formed on the tongue.
 However it is not contagious.
-Cancer sores are common among people of any age, since it can grow in children, men and women.
+Canker sores are common among people of any age, since it can grow in children, men and women.

 It is believed to be hereditary and you have more chance of getting canker sore if your parents had it.
 Some people may develop sores on the tongue when they become emotional or stressed.
 Women get these bumps during the onset of monthly periods.

 Individuals who have teeth braces are likely to get canker sores.
 Some people may hurt their mouth during fall or accidents and are prone to develop sores.